brandond/kinesyslog/README.md

   * `<FORMAT>` is the message format, either 'syslog' or 'gelf'.
   * `<PORT>` is the TCP or UDP port on which the message was received.
 * The 'logStream' field contains the IP address that the message was received from.
 Note that this is probably NOT the same as the 'source' field in the payload, since that's (hopefully) a FQDN.
-* The 'id' field is a GUID instead of a numeric string.

 **Sample Record**